 School officials and the board have begun work on the 2018-19 school budget.
 The first order of business is the approval and adoption of the budget context, objectives and development calendar.
 The board uses this as a guide when building the budget, which goes before voters Tuesday, May 15.
-The Board is expected to adopt the calendar at its Dec.
-12 meeting.

 Web Accessibility Disclaimer: If you have difficulty accessing the documents on this page, please contact Assistant Superintendent Christopher Abdoo at email@example.com, who can provide the document/information in an alternative format.

-During these trying financial times, all members of the BH-BL community are encouraged to contact their elected leaders to voice their opinions on public school funding and mandate relief.
+In light of the items in the Governor's proposed budget, all members of the BH-BL community are encouraged to contact their elected leaders to voice their opinions on public school funding and mandate relief.

 We've learned that sending your comments via regular mail is most effective.
 They can be addressed and mailed to: